National Thanksgiving Proclamation: The First Presidential National Day of Thanksgiving

 The resolution was opposed by Anti-Federalists, who opposed increased power of the central government.
 Chief among the opposition were Aedanus Burke, and Thomas Tudor Tucker.
 Burke was of the opinion that the holiday was too "European."
 He "did not like this mimicking of European customs, where they made a mere mockery of thanksgivings."
 Burke was referencing the fact that at thanksgivings, both sides of a war often sang Te Deum, a hymn of praise.
 He was objecting that both the winners and losers in a war gave thanksgiving.
 Tucker however, felt that the federal government did not have the power to propose a day of thanksgiving.
 He was of the opinion that "If a day of thanksgiving must take place, let it be done by the authority of the States."
 Tucker also worried about the separation of church and state, as in his opinion, proclaiming a day of thanksgiving was a religious matter.

 In the end, the resolution passed the House and the Senate, and a committee of Elias Boudinot, Roger Sherman, Peter Silvester, William Samuel Johnson, and Ralph Izard delivered the message to Washington on or before September 28, 1789.
 President Washington noted that "both Houses of Congress have by their joint Committee requested [him] 'to recommend to the People of the United States a day of public thanksgiving and prayer.'"
 It was formally declared on November 26 to "be devoted by the People of these States to the service of that great and glorious Being, who is the beneficent Author of all the good that was, that is, or that will be."
 President George Washington made this proclamation on October 3, 1789 in New York City.

 On the day of thanksgiving, Washington attended services at St. Paul's Chapel in New York City, and donated beer and food to imprisoned debtors in the city.

 Text

 Aftermath

 George Washington proclaimed a second day of Thanksgiving in 1795, following the defeat of the Whiskey Rebellion.
-After Washington left office, John Adams, James Madison, and others intermediately declared days of Thanksgiving.
+John Adams, James Madison also declared days of Thanksgiving.
 Several presidents opposed days of national thanksgiving, with Thomas Jefferson openly denouncing such a proclamation.
+That was seen as ironic because Jefferson had proclaimed a day of Thanksgiving while he was the governor of Virginia.
 By 1855, 16 states celebrated Thanksgiving (14 on the fourth Thursday of November, and two on the third).
+President Lincoln's first proclaimed days in April, October and November.
 However, it was not until 1863 that Abraham Lincoln established the regular tradition of observing days of national thanksgiving.